Honeywell Page Printing System: Product design

-The PPS speed was optionally either 8,000, 12,000 or 18,000 lines per minute (90,140 or 210 pages per minute).
+The PPS speed was optionally either 8,000, 12,000 or 18,000 lines per minute (which usually equated to 90, 140 or 210 pages per minute).
 The speed could be increased as a purchased upgrade.
 It used a large roll of special dielectric paper, which was 3800 feet in length.
 The paper roll consisted of conductive base paper coated with a thin layer of dielectric material.
 After printing it was cut to one of 14 desired sheet sizes and then stacked.
 The printer was able to pre-print the page (adding a logo or a background form) prior to printing the variable data by using a custom engraved magnesium cylinder also called a forms roll.
 This avoided the need to use pre-printed forms.

 Models

 There were three Models: I, II, II/E.

 The Model II was announced in June 1979.
 The model II is described as having the following: